WiFi Calling: Everything You Need to Know

 Calls made over WiFi go through the Voice Over Internet Protocol (VoIP) system.
 It converts voice and SMS into digital signals that travel via the internet.
 Those signals are routed to your carrier, converted to cellular, and sent to the recipient.
 The whole process occurs within seconds.

-Turning on WiFi calling doesn’t mean your calls and text will always route via WiFi when connected to a compatible network.
+Enabling this feature doesn't guarantee that your calls and texts will always go through WiFi when connected to a compatible network.
 Your phone will connect to the strongest connection available, be it WiFi or cellular.
 Handing off a call from one network to the other is usually seamless.

-WiFi calling is not turned on by default on any phone.
-Here’s how to enable WiFi calling on your iPhone or Android:
+Mobile devices do not have WiFi calling turned on by default.
+Here’s how to enable it on your iPhone or Android:

 iPhone WiFi Calling